Skip to content

 How Is Demand Generation Different from Lead Generation?

-The confusion between demand generation and lead generation undermines most B2B marketing strategies.
+Confusing demand generation with lead generation undermines most B2B marketing strategies.
 Stop worshipping the MQL spreadsheet.

 Demand generation builds the market.
 Lead generation harvests it.
-Most teams skip the first step and wonder why their leads are low-quality.
+Most teams skip the first step, then wonder why their leads are low quality.

-If your plan starts with a form, stop calling it demand gen. Start by changing what the market believes, then earn the right to capture.
+If your plan starts with a form, stop calling it demand gen. Change what the market believes first, then earn the right to capture.

 What Does a Demand Generation Strategy Actually Include?